UniversalDependencies/docs/_tpn/template-index.md

 * Tupinambá uses 16 of the 17 universal POS categories.
 [ADJ](https://universaldependencies.org/u/pos/ADJ.html) is not used.
 * The copula with non-verbal predicates.
-* Verbs with modal meaning are not considered auxiliary.
 * The (de)verbal forms used, are: infinitive `Inf`, finite verb `Fin`, tagged, converb `Conv`, gerund `Ger`.
-* Since Tupinambá is an omnipredicative language, the referential, marker (a  ̴ ∅) is treated as Case (Case=Ref) in the treebank, despite its function, which is nothing like that of nominal cases.
+* Since Tupinambá is an omnipredicative language, the referential, marker (a  ̴ ∅) is treated as Case (`Case=Ref`) in the treebank, despite its function, which is nothing like that of nominal cases.
+This marker allows lexeical roots to function as arguments of predicates.

 ---
 **Instruction**: Specify any unused tags.
 Explain what words are tagged as PART.
 Describe how the AUX-VERB and DET-PRON distinctions are drawn, and specify whether there are (de)verbal forms tagged as ADJ, ADV or NOUN.
 Include links to language-specific tag definitions if any.